 When someone constantly experiences pain in their back, often the first reaction is to consider the Pain as the actual problem.
-So the person tries to fix it through a pain killer.
+So the person tries to fix it with a painkiller.

-The person might be experiencing this pain because of a nerve issue which might be because of a muscular imbalance that gradually developed over a long period of time without them even realizing.
+The person might be experiencing this pain because of a nerve issue which might be because of a muscular imbalance that gradually developed over a long period of time without them even realizing it.

 But, the muscular imbalance is not the actual root either.